 The university provides outstanding research facilities in the area of German studies.
 The Memorial Library contains one of the best German research collections in the country; the library of the Wisconsin State Historical Society is renowned especially for its German-American holdings.
 Further, the department maintains its own Reading Room, a "Handbibliothek" with several thousand volumes of primary and secondary literature, for the benefit of faculty and graduate students.

 The Max Kade Institute for German-American Studies, founded in 1983, is an international center for research on German-American history, language, and culture.
 Its research and outreach missions aim to provide better understanding of how German-speaking immigrants to this country helped shape their new environment and how they have been shaped by it.
-The Center for German and European Studies (CGES), one of a handful of Centers of Excellence in the US, is helping educate a new generation of experts on Germany and the new Europe across a wide variety of disciplines.
-It supports research and teaching of interdisciplinary collaboratives and seminars, and provides fellowships for graduate students interested in German and European studies.
+The Center for German and European Studies (CGES), one of a handful of DAAD-sponsored centers in the US, is helping educate a new generation of experts on Germany and the new Europe across a wide variety of disciplines.
+It supports collaborative research and teaching of interdisciplinary and graduate seminars, and provides fellowships for graduate students interested in German and European studies.

 The department offers curricula leading to the master of arts and the doctor of philosophy degrees in German.